Skip to main content

 2. Package the example provider

-This writes a local OCI layout to testdata/echo-provider/oci/.
+This writes a local OCI layout to testdata/multi-tool-provider/oci/.

 3. Create a workspace that uses the local layout